Cluster Structures on Double Bott-Samelson Cells: Cluster Structures on Double Bott-Samelson Cells

 Once we have the pair of decorated flags $\xymatrix{\A_{l+1}\ar@{-}[r]& \A^0}$, we can then use the cluster $\mathrm{K}_2$ coordinates on the right of $A_c$ to build the remaining decorated flags $ $.
 This finishes the reconstruction of the configuration from the non-zero numerical assignments to the cluster $\mathrm{K}_2$ variables $\left\{A'_c\right\}\cup \left\{A_a\right\}_{a\neq c}$.

 Next let us consider the middle case.

 Let $S_-$ denote the set of indices $h$ whose corresponding simple reflections $s_h$ occur after the last $s_i$ along the bottom edge of the trapezoid, and let $S_+$ denote the set of indices $j$ whose corresponding simple reflections $s_j$ occur before the first $s_i$ along the top edge of the trapezoid.
+Let $l_h$ denote the string on level $h\in S_-$, going across the triangle corresponding to the left $s_i$; let $r_j$ denote the string on level $j\in S_+$, going across the triangle corresponding to the right $s_i$; let $m_g$ denote the string on level $g\in S_+\cap S_-$, going across the diagonal separating the upward pointing and downward pointing triangles.
 Then the cluster $\mathrm{K}_2$ mutation formula says that

 Note that $A'_c$ is obviously regular outside of the divisor $D_c$.

 Along the divisor $D_c$ we again need to do a small trick.
 First note that by Corollary \ref{order},